dooooshi/AdminIdeomni/docs/mto/manager-product-formula/api-specification.md

 ```

 ### 5. Delete Manager Product Formula
-**DELETE** `/api/user/manager/mto/product-formulas/{id}`
+**DELETE** `/api/user/manager/mto/formulas/{id}`

 Soft deletes a formula (only if not used by any MTO).
-Any manager in the activity can delete any unused formula within that activity.
+Any manager in the same activity can delete any unused formula within that activity.

 #### Path Parameters
 - `id` (number): Formula ID

 #### Validation Rules
-- Formula must belong to the manager's activity
+- Formula must belong to the manager's enrolled activity (automatic check)
-- Formula must not be used by any MTO requirement
+- Formula must not be locked (no active MTO using it)
 - System tracks deletedBy to show which manager deleted

 #### Success Response (200 OK)